 Go vegan for the day

 Traditional Belgian cuisine is not exactly known for being light.
 Made up of stews, meatballs, frites, and fried croquettes, a lot of meat and potatoes is involved.
-Ghent is expanding the options.
+But options are increasing.

 Ghent calls itself the “Veggie Capital of Europe.”
-There are more vegetarian restaurants per capita than in all other cities in Europe, and Ghent serves more vegetarian meals than anywhere in Belgium, thanks, in part, to its large student population.
+There are more vegetarian restaurants per capita than in all other cities in Europe, and Ghent serves more vegetarian meals than anywhere in Belgium.
+This is thanks, in part, to its large student population.

-Thursdays are “veggie days” in the town of Ghent.
-Dozens of restaurants and hotels offer vegetarian and vegan specialties, and it’s estimated that 50% of Ghent’s population opts for vegetarian options.
-There is even a helpful map to find everything from casual buffets to award-winning seven-course vegetarian dinners.
-Hashtag Falafel, Greenway, and Lokaal are three favorites that are always near the top of the list for best vegetarian and vegan spots in Ghent.
+Thursdays are “veggie days.”
+Dozens of restaurants and hotels offer vegetarian and vegan specialties, and it’s estimated that 50% of the population opts for vegetarian options.
+Le Botaniste, Greenway, and Lokaal are three favorites that are always near the top of the list for best vegetarian and vegan spots.

-The twisting, turning streets of Ghent’s Patershol neighborhood are lined with 16th-century houses, artists’ workshops, and restaurants.
+The twisting, turning streets of the Patershol neighborhood are lined with 16th-century houses, artists’ workshops, and restaurants.
 For a moment, visiting here almost feels like you’ve stepped back in time.

 In a city known for its food, destinations in the Patershol are at the top of the list.
 From Turkish to Italian and Japanese to Spanish, there are lots of cuisines to choose from.
 Whether you want quirky, casual, or fancy, you’ll find something delicious and welcoming.